 By spreading your pot of money across multiple CDs, a CD ladder offers you flexibility.
 Part of your money becomes accessible each time one of your CDs mature.

-It’s also worth noting that while fixed-rate CDs provided a guaranteed rate of return, CD rates available in the market may fluctuate depending on a number of factors.
-Since you can’t really predict whether CD rates will go up or down, laddering your CD lets you hedge against the unknown of how rates will shift.
+It’s also worth noting that while fixed-rate CDs provide a predictable rate of return, CD rates available in the market may fluctuate depending on a number of factors.
+Since CD rates can go up or down at any time, laddering your CDs can help you hedge against the uncertainty of how rates will shift.

 Another perk of CD ladders?
 You’re able to take advantage of rates on longer-term CDs, which are typically higher, without committing all of your money to that CD.

-Before we get into the details of how CD ladders work, let’s start with an example.
+To understand CD laddering, it may help to start with a basic example.
 Say you use $25,000 to build a CD ladder that matures in one-year increments:

 When the 12-month CD matures, open a new five-year CD.
 When the 24-month CD matures, open another five-year CD, and so on.
 In five-years, you’d have only the higher-yielding, five-year CDs in your ladder – and every year, one of them would mature.

-The idea is that the first part of your ladder is built with baby steps (shorter-term CDs) so that you have access to some amount of cash each year.
-As time passes, your ladder will evolve so that it’s primarily constructed of longer-term CDs (earning you higher APYs), but you still have access to cash each year.
+The idea is that the first part of your ladder is built with baby steps (shorter-term CDs) so that you have access to some of your savings each year.
+As time passes, your ladder will evolve so that it’s primarily constructed of longer-term CDs (earning you higher APYs), but you still have access to some of your cash each year.

 The idea is the first part of your ladder is built with baby steps so that you have access to some amount of cash each year.

-Let’s assume you want to put your money in CDs that earn the highest possible interest rates.
+Let's say for your savings goal you want to put your money in CDs that earn the highest possible interest rates.
 Typically, this means selecting CDs with longer terms.
-You might be uneasy at the thought of locking up all of your cash for an extended period of time.
+But you might be uneasy at the thought of locking up all of your cash for an extended period of time.
 So what do you do?

-In this case, you could place smaller amounts of money in short-, medium-, and long-term CDs that mature at staggered intervals—like the steps of a ladder.
+In this case, similar to the example we outlined above, you could split your money and spread the cash across short-, medium-, and long-term CDs that mature at staggered intervals - like the steps of a ladder.
 When your short-term CD matures, you can take that money (and the interest you’ve earned on it) and put it in a long-term CD.
 Alternatively, if you need the cash when the CD matures, you can withdraw the funds.

 Eventually your ladder would consist of only long-term, higher-yield CDs.
-This laddering approach allows you to gradually commit cash to longer-term, typically higher-yield CDs.
+Basically, this laddering approach allows you to gradually commit cash to longer-term, typically higher-yield CDs.

 It’s generally a good idea to have three to six months of living expenses set aside as your emergency fund.
-You could set up a CD ladder to do this, but again, be aware that access to your money is fairly restricted.
+You could set up a CD ladder to do this, but again, be aware that access to your money is fairly restricted depending on your CD terms.

 Join our Marcus social media community, where we share content and inspiration to help improve your financial health.
 See you there!